 We use three replica servers in our experiments.
 Each server has two 20-core Intel Xeon Gold 6138 processors with 2 hyperthreads per core, supporting up to 80 server threads.
 In all experiments, we pin each server thread to a distinct logical CPU (i.e., hyperthread).
 Each core has private L1 and L2 caches (of 64 KB and 1024 KB, respectively) and shares the L3 cache (of 28 MB) with the other cores on its processor.
 The total DRAM size of 96 GB is evenly split between the two NUMA nodes.
-To eliminate uneven overheads (e.g., L3 contention, database loaded in one NUMA node), each experimental result was generated by an even number of threads, half of which were pinned on distinct cores of the other NUMA node.
+To eliminate uneven overheads (e.g., L3 contention, database loaded in one NUMA node), each experimental result was generated by an even number of threads, half of which were pinned on distinct cores of one NUMA node and half of which were pinned on distinct cores of the other NUMA node.